 Sec.
-5.2.12.C Motels-and hotels or other commercial lodging establishments
+5.2.12.C Motels, and hotels or other commercial lodging establishments

-One (1) for each one (1) occupancy unit plus one (1) for each one (1) employee, plus parking for accessory uses
+One (1)0.85 space for each one (1) occupancy unit plus one (1) for each one (1) employee, plus parking for accessory uses.
+Minimum required spaces for other accessory uses such as restaurants, conference facilities shall be calculated per requirements at Section 5.2.12 in addition to the minimum required for a hotel.